Welcome to Darling Range Dexter

 We have a real passion for Dexter Cattle and spend hours training and just being with them, enjoying their company and enhancing their already easy care nature.
 Along with interest in our own herd we have been active in our association and have in the past had regular input in our national Dexter magazine.
 I have also been researching historical animals for a number of years in my free time.

 Our breeding direction has resulted in a consistently deep bodied and structurally sound animal with emphasis on natural polling and good udders with all 3 colours while maintaining our PHA free status.

-We have developed a Paddock to plate philosophy with a passion for ethically raised animals.
+We have developed a Paddock to plate philosophy with a passion for healthy ethically raised animals.
 We only sell our best quality as registered animals for stud and the rest are sold as pets or for beef production, and maintain a grass fed only beef component.
 We use minimal medicine and chemicals and natural fertilizer to ensure a clean healthy animal every time.
 We do not use artificial Hormones except in Artificial Insemination.